At Home Heavy Metal Test Kit - EverlyWell. Harmful elements, heavy metals, and other environmental pollutants can be found all around us.

 It’s not just a thyroid problem.
 It’s an autoimmune disease, it’s progressive and over time it can impact many different parts of your body.
 This is true on the macroscopic where it affects major organs like the thyroid, liver, adrenal glands, brain, pancreas, stomach, small intestine, gall bladder and more.
-And this is also true on the microscopic level where it affects immune cells, hormones, neurotransmitters, enzymes, proteins and even DNA and specific genes.
-And with many of these influences, it is not a one way street.
-One thing affects another and you sometimes have the creation of vicious cycles and problems and its hard to tell where they started.
-The MotherFR Gene.
-What To Do If Your TSH Is "Normal" And You Are Anything But!
-Plus a Printable Letter for Your Doctor!
+Recommended Labwork.
+Is Hashimoto's Hypothyroidism Genetic?
+And What To Do About Genes.
+Many people have asked me if Hashimoto’s is genetic, and if so, is there anything we can do about our genes?

 However, this test can often times be misleading, as levels of circulating hormones may fluctuate at different times, such as in Hashimoto’s, the person affected may fluctuate between highs and lows.
 Additionally, when scientists first set the “normal” ranges of TSH for healthy individuals, they inadvertently included elderly patients and others with compromised thyroid function in the calculations leading to an overly lax reference range.
 This resulted in people with underactive thyroid hormones being told that their thyroid tests were “normal,” based on this skewed reference range.

 However, most labs have not adjusted that range in the reports they provide to physicians, and have kept ranges as lax as 0.2-8.0 μIU/ml.
 Most physicians only look for values outside of the “normal” reference range provided by the labs, and may not be familiar with the new guidelines.
-TSH test: MedlinePlus Medical Encyclopedia.
-Thyroid Pharmacist.